 THE ADVANTAGES OF THE TRADITIONAL STUDY OF ANGELS

-helps us find our bearings, provides us with guidelines and a well-structured work method that, step by step, help us rediscover, our resemblance, our likeness with the Creator, who is so vast and seems very abstract at first. helps us develop Divine Qualities.
+The Traditional Study of Angels helps us find our bearings, provides us with guidelines and a well-structured work method that, step by step, help us rediscover, our resemblance, our likeness with the Creator, who is so vast and seems very abstract at first.
+Angel Work also helps us develop Divine Qualities.
 It helps us identify, very precisely and accurately, the distortions we need to work on; it provides us with the means to carry out transformation work, and allows us to measure the extent of the changes that take place in our unconscious as our conscience gradually opens.

 ANGEL WORK